ividyon/WitchyBND/README.md

 To remove the context menu options, simply use the **"Unregister WitchyBND context menu"** option.
 You may need to restart Explorer afterwards.

 ## Basic workflow
-* Unpack the game files using a tool like [UXM Selective Unpacker](https://www.nexusmods.com/eldenring/mods/1651).
+* Unpack the game files using a tool like [Nuxe](https://github.com/JKAnderson/Nuxe/releases).
 * Find the files you'd like to extract.
 * Use the right-click context menu "WitchyBND" option to process the selected files.
   * If processing over 15 files, you may need to use the "Send to..." menu.